pej0918/24s-VQA-MLLM/README.md

 python evaluate.py --cfg-path train_configs/finetune_stage2_eval.yaml
 ```

-Here’s an expanded version of the **Results on VQA Datasets** section:

----

 ### Results on VQA Datasets

 We evaluated our model on the **OK-VQA** and **AOK-VQA** datasets, using **COCO** and **Visual Genome** for pre-training.
 The table below compares the baseline **Q-Former**, **MCAN**, and our enhanced model with and without **Question-Aware Prompts**.